visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The simulated x ray detector is situated at the near plane, looking in the direction of the view plane, and seeing nothing after the far plane.
 Once the imaging planes and ray corners have been visualized, it is clear to see where the camera is looking, and if the near and far clipping planes are appropriately placed.
+See the text on visualizing the rays and imaging planes in :ref:`Visualizing with VisIt`.

 **3. Where are the rays intersecting my geometry?**